-Meet my new favorite sport: Padel (or Paddle, as it is sometimes referred to in the English-speaking community).
+Meet my favorite sport: Padel (or Paddle, as it is sometimes referred to in the English-speaking community).

-A few years back while holidaying in Seville, I saw some people playing padel and I was captivated.
+In 2015, while holidaying in Seville, I saw some people playing padel and I was captivated.
 I made a promise to myself to try out this strange sport whenever I had the chance.
 I had no idea what it was called back then.

 I later learned that it was called padel and that it is very popular all around Spain.
 One of the first things I did upon my arrival in Barcelona was to attend a padel meetup.
 Thus I fulfilled my earlier promise.
 I was hooked from the very first match I played.
 Soon enough I was trying out different rackets and reading all the material I could get my hands onto.
-I haven’t even kicked a football for months now but I play padel around 3 times a week.

 Padel is a very social sport.
-It is always played in doubles format, unlike tennis where the main focus is on the singles’ matches.
+It is always played in doubles format, unlike tennis where the main focus is on the singles matches.
 It is also very easy to learn compared to tennis, so you don’t even need lessons to start playing with your friends.
 This is especially true if you have played other racket sports in the past.
-Here in Barcelona one can find various tournaments called Americanas which mean that everyone plays against everyone, changing partners for every match.
+Here in Barcelona, one can find various tournaments called Americanas which mean that everyone plays against everyone, changing partners for every match.
 As you can imagine you can get to know a lot of people during such tournaments.
 They’re the perfect place for expats to make new friends especially if you want to make some local friends.

 The sport is essentially a combination of tennis and squash and is great for players of all ages and skills.
 The court is one-third the size of a tennis court and is enclosed with wire mesh and glass walls which you can play off when you need to.
 Rules are a mixture of squash and tennis, and use the same scoring system as tennis.
 Compared to tennis it is less focused on strength and more on tactics and psychology.

 Padel in its current form was invented by Mexican millionaire Enrique Corcuera in the 1960s, although we can trace back its origins to 1890 when it was played by British sailors in the lower levels of their navy ships.
 The first padel courts in Spain were built in 1974, in Marbella.
-Spain counts with nearly 10,000 padel courts (about the same number that Argentina where the game developed earlier), approximately 4 million regular players, and the number of registered players is continuously increasing.
+Spain counts with nearly 10,000 padel courts (about the same number as Argentina where the game was developed earlier), approximately 4 million regular players, and the number of registered players is continuously increasing.
 Sales of paddle rackets in Spain are nearly four times that of tennis rackets.

 The men’s matches are more exciting as the points tend to be longer and crowd-pleasers such as smashes and out-of-court play are more common.
-However since they are played at breakneck speed it’s hard to follow the particular movements of the players and hence harder to learn from.
+However, since they are played at breakneck speed it’s hard to follow the particular movements of the players and hence harder to learn from.
 Of course you can always grab a recording and play it in slow motion to learn how your favorite player hits the ball.
 It’s just very hard to do so when you’re watching live games.

 If you’re in Barcelona you can join our Barcelona padel community on Facebook.